nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

     options.UseNpgsql(Configuration.GetConnectionString("DefaultConnection")));
 ```

-The connection string `DefaultConnection` will also have to updated to reflect connecting to a PostgreSQL database instead of SQLite.
+The connection string `DefaultConnection` will also have to be updated to reflect connecting to a PostgreSQL database instead of SQLite.
 Modify the `appsettings.json` file in the project root to change the following connection string:

 ```
 "ConnectionStrings": {